CONGRATULATIONS TO OUR 2014 GRADUATES

 Read the story here about Dylan's return to Rutgers on November 8, 2013 to share

+Among our many graduates with television careers, here are a few other examples.
 2011 graduate Kelly Ann Cicalese, was awarded Best Weather Broadcaster in the state of Wyoming in June, 2013, and is now at WSAZ in West Virginia.
 2012 graduate Alyssa Caroprese, works as a broadcast meteorologist at KDRV in Medford, Oregon.
+2006 graduate Lauren Casey does the weather at WCCO-TV in Minneapolis.

 The faculty aids graduating seniors in finding jobs or in graduate school admission.
 The program keeps a data base of companies that have hired its students so that future graduates can use it to aid in their search.
 A November 8, 2011 report on employment rates of graduates reports that Meteorology majors are in the top ten in the United States, with an unemployment rate of only 1.6%.
 The U.S. Bureau of Labor Statistics Occupational Outlook reports that the 2010 median income of Meteorology graduates was $87,780 per year.
 Do well and you will get a job.